Alreadywinner/Calculate_square_root/README.md

 ## Getting Started
 This repository aims to assist you in beginning work on a MERN stack application with a solid file structure as a foundation.
 To get started make a copy of this template repo for your project teams.

 Since this project will hold both the client application and the server application there will be node modules in two different places.
 First run `npm install` from the root.
-After this you will run `npm run dev` from the root.
+After this you will run `npm run dev` from the root to run conncurrently the server and the client.
 From now on run this command anytime you want to install all modules again.
 This is a script we have defined in package.json .

 ## File structure